iamjenetzler/fabriclakehouseinaday/README.md

 ## Lab 2 Delta Tables
 ___
 In this lab, we will explore how to work with Delta Tables when using Fabric Notebooks.

-### Topics Covered
-- Creating a new Delta Table
-- Using Delta Log and Time Traveling
-- Tracking data changes using Change Data Feed
-- Cloning tables
-- Masking data by using Dynamic Views

 In addition to Delta Tables, we will also cover some tips and tricks for working in the Fabric environment.

 1. Open Lab 2 - Delta Tables notebook and review the informational links at the top of the notebook.
 2. Add the liad_bronze lakehouse to the Lakehouse explorer